Skip to main content

 What gets created, and by whom

 Every piece follows the same pattern: the chart writes a declaration (a CR); a controller reconciles it into a running thing.
 The chart runs exactly one controller itself — the Tensormesh Operator.
 The Collector and Tempo are reconciled by operators you pre-install; the chart only submits their CRs.
-This table is the precise “which thing belongs where”:
+This table is the precise “which thing belongs where”: The Tensormesh Operator itself runs as a plain Deployment (no CR needed) and owns the engine DaemonSet’s lifecycle.

 Data flow